 Heroin addiction carries many harmful consequences.
 As a highly addictive and potent opiate, heroin takes a server toll on the body and mind.
 Thus, many who are struggling with heroin addiction long to make a recovery.
 However, one of the most common and frequent reasons individuals avoid or put off seeking the addiction treatment they need is a fear of heroin withdrawal symptoms.
 Abruptly stopping heroin use can result in major physical as well as mental health issues.
 In fact, heroin withdrawal symptoms can be life-threatening when endured in isolation or without professional support like that offered at Tides Edge Detox.
-But detoxing from heroin is the first step towards recovering from an addiction.
+But detoxing from heroin is the first step toward recovering from an addiction.

 Because heroin withdrawal symptoms can be severe, detoxing under medical supervision is the safest way to combat potential complications.
 Withdrawal symptoms can cause dehydration, pain, tremors, digestive issues, and depression.
 Vomiting, cramps, and insomnia are also common withdrawal symptoms, all of which can make recovering from heroin addiction difficult.